Imagine getting paid to sleep.

-Well, majority of these get paid to sleep studies aid in the development and discovery of treatment options for sleep-related problems.
+Well, the majority of these sleep studies help develop and discover treatment options for sleep-related problems.

-What’s cool is that these studies are happening in the United States as we speak.
+What’s cool is that these studies are currently being conducted in places all over the country.

-And you can get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD) or other sleep-related problems.
+And you might get hired even if you don’t have sleep apnea, insomnia, narcolepsy, periodic limb movement disorder (PLMD), or other sleep-related problems.

-How to Participate in Get Paid to Sleep Studies
+Get Paid to Sleep by Participating in Sleep Studies

-To join get paid to sleep studies, you first need to check if there are available trials locally.
-Check for studies here (search “sleep” and choose your location, then filter out your age, gender, and other criteria).
+To get paid to join sleep studies, you first need to check if there are available trials locally (we list the sites further down this section).

 In some cases, you should also have sleep apnea or other specific medical requirements to participate in the study.